30 facts about MPNs

 Fact #14

-Because MPNs are rare, the challenge of finding enough people with ET, PV, and MF who are willing and able to participate in a clinical trial can slow new drug approvals.
-“My life-altering symptoms have nearly disappeared since starting a drug combination in a clinical trial.
-The drugs I’m on would not be available to me otherwise.”
-64-yr. old MF patient.
+Because MPNs are rare, it is often challenging to find enough people with ET, PV, and MF who are willing and able to participate in a clinical trial.
+Unfortunately, this can slow new drug development and approvals.
 Ask your doctor what MPN trial might be a good match for you.

 Fact #15